root-project/root/docbook/users-guide/Histograms.md

 By default, **`
                     THStack`** `::Draw` draws the histograms stacked as shown in the left pad in the picture above.
-If the option `"nostack” is` used, the histograms are superimposed as if they were drawn one at a time using the `
+If the option `"nostack" is` used, the histograms are superimposed as if they were drawn one at a time using the `
                 "same"` draw option `.` The right pad in this picture